*According to the latest update on the term-wise CBSE Syllabus 2021-22, this chapter has been removed.

-Solutions provided are solved skillfully with the use of student-friendly terminologies simultaneously aligning with the standards that are to be followed for solving NCERT solutions for Class 12.
-Practising these solutions can prove to be extremely beneficial not only from the examination point of view but can also help Class 12 students to outperform in the upcoming competitive examinations.
+Solutions provided are solved skillfully with the use of student-friendly terminologies simultaneously aligning with the standards that are to be followed for solving NCERT Solutions for Class 12.
+Practising these solutions can prove to be extremely beneficial not only from the examination point of view but can also help Class 12 students to perform well in the upcoming competitive examinations.

 Extra attention has been paid to the answering methodologies, so as to answer to the point while not digressing from the expected answer.
 Time plays a crucial role in the examination, hence effective management of time while answering is the key to score maximum marks.
 These points are thoroughly considered.